dsoto/WP19/outline.md

 {% include './tables/modeled_SFC.md' %}

 - I also report an observed specific fuel consumption based on the generator operators daily fuel logs and the observed daily energy use
-    - Observations of fuel consumption are from operator reports
     - Atamali reports 30 liters per night for its 25 kVA genset to deliver 15 kWh
     - This results in a specific fuel consumption of 2 liters per kWh.
     - Ayapo reports 60 liters per night for its 40 kVA genset to deliver 85 kWh